wihl/Timberwolf/README.txt

 To compile Timberwolf, run `mvn compile`.
 To build a distribution, run `mvn package`.

-The final Flume distribution artifacts will be in $project/target/.
+The final Timberwolf distribution artifacts will be in $project/target/.

-## Documentation

-We don't currently publish documentation.

 ## Contact us